franko/gsl-shell/doc/source/graphics.rst

 Graphics Functions
 ------------------

-To create many type of plots you don't really need to use the graphics primitives because it would be annoying and tedious to give a not of instructions just to produce some simple plots.
+To create many type of plots you don't really need to use the graphics primitives because it would be annoying and tedious to give a lot of instructions just to produce some simple plots.
 Instead you can use the higher level plotting functions to make most of the most common type of plots.

 .. function:: fxplot(f, xi, xs[, color, n])